Locate a federal court using the Court Locator page on the United States Courts website.

 Hours: Library Service Hours

 There are two major encyclopedic sets of federal jury instructions, Federal Jury Practice and Instructions (West) and Modern Federal Jury Instructions: Civil and Criminal (Lexis).
 These treatises are also accessible on Westlaw and Lexis respectively.
-Access to Westlaw and Lexis is restricted to faculty and students of Marquette University Law School through individual usernames and passwords.
+Access to Westlaw and Lexis are restricted to faculty and students of Marquette University Law School through individual usernames and passwords.

 Companion handbooks to Federal Jury Practice and Instructions, Federal Jury Practice and Instructions: Civil Companion Handbook and Federal Jury Practice and Instructions: Criminal Companion Handbook, provide guidance in applying the jury instructions in cases.